-The results in our 2023 Consumer Confidence Report represent the most recent sampling, which could be from previous years, as indicated.
+The results in our 2024 Consumer Confidence Report represent the most recent sampling, which could be from previous years, as indicated.

 We encourage you to review this report which provides a description of where your water comes from and detailed information about your water quality.

-Adnan Anabtawi

-General Manager
+Adnan Anabtawi General Manager

-From the Board of Directors
+Commitment from our Board of Directors